DistAlchemist/zookeeper-go/README.md

    * Quorum
    * Znode

 * For Quorum, the base election algorithm is a raft-like election except ACK.
 Proposals are broadcasted but not need ACK as well.
 It can tolerate up to n failure nodes in a total of 2n+1 nodes.
+Reconnect and synchronization is supported.
+System reaches high availability and consistency.

 * Znode support following operations: